Consumer Reports: Impact of testing and investigations

+Consumer Reports’ independent testing and investigations have led to manufacturer recalls, redesigns, and software fixes.
+Here are a few examples:

+Automotive

+Dodge Omni/Plymouth Horizon

 In the July 1978 issue, Consumer Reports rated the Dodge Omni/Plymouth Horizon automobile "not acceptable", the first car it had judged such since the AMC Ambassador in 1968.
 In its testing they found the possibility of these models' developing an oscillatory yaw as a result of a sudden violent input to the steering; the manufacturer claimed: "Some do, some don't" show this behavior, but it has no "validity in the real world of driving".
 Nevertheless, the next year, these models included a lighter weight steering wheel rim and a steering damper, and Consumer Reports reported that the previous instability was no longer present.

+Nissan Murano Crossover Utility Vehicle

 In a 2003 issue of CR, the magazine tested the Nissan Murano crossover utility vehicle and did not recommend the vehicle because of a problem with its power steering, even though the vehicle had above-average reliability.
 The specific problem was that the steering would stiffen substantially on hard turning.
 CR recommended the 2005 model, which had addressed this problem.

+BMW X5 SUV

 BMW changed the software for the stability control in its X5 SUV after replicating a potential rollover problem discovered during a CR test.

+Lexus GX 460 SUV

 In 2010, CR rated the 2010 Lexus GX 460 SUV unsafe after the vehicle failed one of the magazine's emergency safety tests.
 Toyota temporarily suspended sales of the vehicle, and after conducting its own test acknowledged the problem and issued a recall for the vehicle, which later passed a CR re-test.